Acupressure mat: the complete guide

 An ancient tradition, today made simple

 Acupressure is a practice of Traditional Chinese Medicine based on the same point map as acupuncture, but using pressure instead of needles.
-The modern mat – introduced in the West in the 1990s under the name Shakti Mat – is a way to stimulate thousands of these points simultaneously without needing a therapist.
+The modern mat is a way to stimulate thousands of these points simultaneously without needing a therapist.
 A ritual of a few minutes, repeatable every day.

 When not to use it